 Head of Year 7

-Hello Year 8 students, parents/carers, and staff,
+Hello Year 9 students, parents/carers, and staff,

-My expectations for Year 8 students are straightforward but essential: get the basics right.
-This means demonstrating good manners, working hard, showing resilience in the face of challenges, and embracing teamwork.
-These core values will not only help them succeed academically but also prepare them for the diverse opportunities and challenges life will present.
+My expectations for Year 9 students are clear and essential: get the basics right.
+This means consistently demonstrating good manners, working hard, showing resilience, and embracing teamwork.
+These values will help our students thrive academically and personally as they prepare for the challenges and opportunities ahead.

 Mr Wilkes

-Motto: “We are more than a ‘Year’ we are a ‘Family”
+We are more than a ‘Year’ we are a ‘Family”

 We are determined to be a successful year – aided by the fact that we care.
 Our motto is, ‘We are more than a ‘Year’ we are a ‘Family’, and this clearly shows how much we care about the safety, progress and happiness of our students.
-Students should feel proud to be part of year 9 and fostering a respectful, responsible relationship between peers and staff is our core aim to allow a successful cohort of pupils to flourish and achieve their maximum potential.
+Students should feel proud to be part of year 10 and fostering a respectful, responsible relationship between peers and staff is our core aim to allow a successful cohort of pupils to flourish and achieve their maximum potential.

 We aim to achieve excellent attendance and behaviour.
 This will be down to the dedication of our students and a commitment to be the best.
 Their successes will always be celebrated and any issues are always dealt with.
 Executive Student Leadership Team will provide extra support for Tutors and offer mentoring for younger students to encourage them to succeed at Dormston.
-Students are supported by a wonderful Tutor Team, Deputy Year Leader, Mr Richardson and Year Leader, Mrs Downie.
+Students are supported by a wonderful Tutor Team, Pastoral Manager Mrs Laker, Deputy Year Leader, Mr Richardson and Year Leader, Mrs Downie.

 Mrs Downie